 Data Visualization

-Data vizualisation is the art of telling story with data.
+Data visualization is the art of telling story with data.
 Data design aims at turning pieces of data into useful information so that users can trustfully decide and act upon them.

 Principles